GM Cadillac chief outlines plan for fewer sedans, more electrics

 Cadillac will offer more SUVs, starting with a compact model called XT4, followed by a larger SUV with three rows of seats due by 2019 to compete with vehicles such as Volvo's current XC90 model.

 Volvo, owned by China's Zhejiang Geely Holding Group [GEELY.UL], scored a public relations coup by announcing plans earlier this month to power all its vehicles with either hybrid or all-electric technology starting in 2019.
-The move challenges Tesla Inc, which has eclipsed more established brands with tech savvy luxury buyers.
+The move challenges Tesla Inc (TSLA.O), which has eclipsed more established brands with tech savvy luxury buyers.

 Cadillac has plans "not dissimilar to what Volvo has announced," with more electrified vehicles launching in the second half of the next decade, de Nysschen said.